-Justice, Equity, Diversity and Inclusion
+Justice, Equity,

 Our Commitment

-The Moses/Weitzman Health System is committed to advancing its values of justice, equity, diversity and inclusion (JEDI) across the organization.
+Moses/Weitzman Health System is committed to advancing its values of justice, equity, diversity and inclusion (JEDI) across the organization.
 We acknowledge, embrace and value the diversity and individual uniqueness of our patients, students, employees and external partners.
-MWHS strives to foster a culture of equity and inclusion in broad and specific terms.
+CHC strives to foster a culture of equity and inclusion in broad and specific terms.

 Our commitment to justice, equity, diversity and inclusion presents itself in our quality health care delivered to our patients, our passion for inclusive excellence for our employees, the learning environment we foster for our students, and the attention paid to our equitable and inclusive policies and practices across the organization.

-Contact Dr. Oliveira
+Dr. Karoline Oliveira

 Justice, Equity, Diversity and Inclusion Council